 Clwb Cerddwyr Treffynnon

-Holywell Rambling Club 1956 - 2006
+Holywell Rambling Club 1956 - 2014

 The Beginning

-On Easter Monday 1956 three Holywell Families - Attwoods, Howitts and Longs - met up for for a walk on Moel Fammau.
+On Easter Monday 1956 three Holywell Families - Attwoods, Howitts and Longs - met up for a walk on Moel Fammau.

 They then returned to Holywell on the bus.
-During this journey the idea of forming a Rambling Club based on Holywell was suggested.
+During this journey the idea of forming a Rambling Club based in Holywell was suggested.
 Fred Long agreed to call a public meeting of interested people in Holywell.
 This meeting was advertised in the local press and elsewhere and took place on 26th May at Holywell Town Hall.

-Also present at this meeting was Ken Wallace of Liverpool and North Wales Ramblers’ Association.
+Also present at this meeting was Ken Wallace of the Liverpool and North Wales Ramblers’ Association.
 At the end of the meeting it was agreed that a club be formed in Holywell.
 The meeting also agreed on a programme for the month of June.

-The first club walk took place on Saturday June 3rd to Plymouth Copse.
+The first club walk took place on Saturday June 3rd 1956 to Plymouth Copse.

 Early Years